Ryanjlowe/Amazon-Pinpoint-POC/README.md

 A journey is a customized, multi-step engagement experience.
 To create a journey, start by choosing a segment that defines which customers will participate in the journey.
 Then add the activities that customers pass through on their journeys.
 Activities can include sending messages or splitting customers into groups based on their behaviors.

 We are going to create a Renewal Journey to send a renewal email to all of our customers who are identified by the **Renewal Eligible** dynamic segment.
 For our high value customers, identified by the **High Value Customers** segment, we are going to offer them 30% off, where as  our low value customers will receive 10% off.
 In addition, if our high value customers do not open the email after 3 days, we will send them a reminder email.

+> The journey below is a sample journey and can be used.
+However, a better POC would be to use a real-life Customer journey use-case.

 1. Navigate to the **My Pinpoint Project** in the [Amazon Pinpoint Console](https://console.aws.amazon.com/pinpoint/), then **Journeys**.
 1. Follow the guided help to see all of the Journey features.